 A 37.5% owned project, the Alumbrera mining operation is one of the world's largest and lowest-cost gold and copper operations.
 Since beginning operations in February 1998, Alumbrera has been an important operation during Goldcorp's growth.
-Today its gold and copper production are significant but declining, for 2012 production is expected at 140,000 ounces of gold and 110 million pounds of copper.
+Today its gold and copper production are significant but declining, for 2014 production is expected to be between 125,000 and 130,000 ounces of gold.

 Located in northwestern Argentina, in an area that has been renowned for its veins of copper and gold since at least the 19th century, Alumbrera was the country's largest mining development in the modern era.
 It commenced commercial production in February 1998.
 The operation's ownership structure is 50% Xstrata (the operator), 37.5% Goldcorp, and 12.5% Northern Orion.